-A fat quarter is a quilting term which typically describes a 1/4 yard of fabric cut in a 18 by 22 rectangle.
+A fat quarter is a quilting term that typically describes a 1/4 yard of fabric cut in a 18 by 22 rectangle.
 This cut is often perfect for cutting pieces to quilt.
-It's a great sample size and similar, though larger, than quilting squares or charm packs, fat quarters can be bought separate, or in fabric collection bundles.
+It's a great sample size and similar, though larger than quilting squares or charm packs, fat quarters can be bought separately, or in fabric collection bundles.

 Fat Quarter Trivet

 I picked this pretty sample fat quarter when I purchased fabric for the post on bowl covers.
 I thought it would make a great casserole trivet because if you fold it in half, it measures 11 by 18 inches.

 The process is pretty much the same as the one I posted on how to make pot holders.
 Just fold the fat quarter in half, with right sides together.
 Then cut a piece of cotton batting and Insul-Bright the same size as the folded fat quarter, or 11 by 18 inches.

 Sew them together, leaving 3 inches for turning.
 Turn right side out.